 lon: list The longitude range to select.
 This must be two variables, between -180 and 180.
+The variables should be the minimum and maximum longitude.

 lat: list The latitude range to select.
 This must be two variables, between -90 and 90.
+The variables should be the minimum and maximum latitude.